74k1/yueye/README.md

-# YuèYè 月夜 v0.0.1
+# YuèYè 月夜 v0.0.2

 YueYe is a high contrast, dark theme.
-It consists of 24 colors (tried to adopt Base24) and multiple themes that I created.
+It consists of 24 colors and multiple themes that I created.

 ## Philosophy